-I am addicted to porridge
+I am addicted to porridge and oatmeal

 Eating porridge in the morning is quite the best you can do.
 It offers you the best nutrients for the whole day and keeps you satisfied for a long time.
 Especially psyllium husks are loaded with fiber and able to bind excess acids in your gut.

 I eat it almost every day but I think I never had exactly the same twice.
 You can top your porridge with so many different things and make it each time insanely delicious.
-If you want to keep it simple, you can just use oatmeal, water and some fruits.
+If you want to keep it simple, you can just use oatmeal, water, and some fruits.
 But, let’s start with the recipe… I’m getting hungry… 🙂

 - 50 g buckwheat flakes